 - Tumor Board (optional, but encouraged)

-- Brain cutting (when available, optional, but encouraged)
+- Brain cutting (optional, but encouraged)

 Multidisciplinary campus-wide educational events (all optional)